augustobecker/get_next_line/README.md

     ar -rcs libgetnextline.a get_next_line.o get_next_line_utils.o

-You should see a libftprintf.a file and some object files (.o).
+You should see a libgetnextline.a file and some object files (.o).

 Now to clean up (removing the .o files), run this command:

     rm -f get_next_line.o get_next_line_utils.o
-Now you just have to add this header at your .c files and use the ft_printf function or any other from the library:
+Now you just have to add this header at your .c files and use the get_next_line function or any other from the library:

 	#include "get_next_line.h"